WorldAfterCapital/WorldAfterCapital/WIP.md

 This book is a work in progress.
 What you are reading now is a rough draft with lots of problems and placeholders.

 The process of writing in this way is an example of what I call the &ldquo;knowledge loop&rdquo; in the book.
 The knowledge loop consists of learning, creating and sharing.
 My writing is based on what I have learned.
-By sharing early, others can learn from my ideas and I in turn can learn from their feedback.
+By sharing early, others can learn from my ideas and I, in turn, can learn from their feedback.

 I know how powerful this approach is from my experience with <a href="http://continuations.com">blogging</a> for the last 8 years.
 I have learned a great deal from reader comments.
 The same will be true here.